MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/finance-operations-integration.md

 The integration relies on virtual tables and process execution in each user's context.
 Each user that creates or updates work orders, which sync data with finance and operations applications, needs extra permissions.
 Assign them the *Field Service Integration User* security role.

 Users with this role can only interact with finance and operations data through the integration.
-They are not entitled to access the finance and operations applications unless they have a full license.
+They aren't entitled to access the finance and operations applications unless they have a full license.

-Administrators that will need to manage the “Dynamics 365 Field Service integration parameters” tab, please assign them the *Field Service Integration Admin* role.
+Administrators who manage the **Dynamics 365 Field Service integration parameters** settings tab need the *Field Service Integration Admin* role.

 ### Configure default order settings